tcompiegne/oauth2-resource-server-samples/playframework-todolist/README.md

-# oauth2-usecase-play-todolist
-OAuth2 Todo list using Play Framework
+# OAuth2 Todo List API using Play Framework

 Use case to show you how to protect restricted resources via OAuth2 Protocol.